replicatedhq/replicated-docs/docs/release-notes/rn-vendor-platform.md

 Released on July 23, 2024

 ### New Features {#new-features-v2024-07-23-1}
-* CMX: It is now possible to know the cost of a cluster upfront using the `--dry-run` flag.
+* Adds the `--dry-run` flag for Compatibility Matrix, which shows the estimated cost of a cluster before you create the cluster.

 ## v2024.07.19-4